Logan, Philadelphia

 Logan is a neighborhood in the upper North Philadelphia section of the city of Philadelphia, in the U.S. state of Pennsylvania.
-The majority of the neighborhood falls within the 19141 zip code, but some of it falls within 19140 (Hunting Park ZIP Code).
-The neighborhood is sometimes confused with the Olney neighborhood of Philadelphia.
+The majority of the neighborhood falls within the 19141 zip code, but some of it falls within 19140.
 Olney Avenue extends from both the Olney and Logan neighborhoods of the city.
 The Olney Transportation Center is located in Logan.

 History

 The area was once part of the plantation of James Logan, adviser to William Penn, founder of Pennsylvania.
 Modern transportation formed the community: the Broad Street subway, which opened in 1928, and a thriving network of streetcar and bus routes, allowed development of what was then considered one of the earliest suburban communities in Philadelphia, though the area is considered urban today.
 The transportation network still provides Logan residents easy access to the rest of the city.

-Logan had been a predominantly Jewish neighborhood until the 1970s.
+On the East side of Broad St., Logan was a predominantly Jewish neighborhood until the 1960s.
 11th Street was a center of commerce with two bakeries, a deli, and a dairy store.
-Broad Street had three movie theaters.
+West of Broad, the neighborhood was predominantly Irish Catholic in the 1950s to early 1979s.

+Broad Street was the main shopping area for Logan, from Windrim to Rockland streets.
+This area had three movie theaters, The Logan, The Rockland, and The Broad, clothing shops, a hardware store, a shoe store and an ice cream shop, among others.

 In the 1970s, Korean people began moving into Logan and established businesses.
 By the mid-1980s Koreans began moving out of Logan and into sections such as Olney in Philadelphia, and nearby suburbs such as Cheltenham as the area began to gentrify, as African-Americans and Hispanics, which accompanied the migration of Koreans into the neighborhood from the previous decade, began to populate the area, as Koreans began to migrate out of the Logan section and into the nearby suburbs further from Philadelphia.

 In 1980, the Fishers Lane Historic District was created, certifying 12 Second Empire and Italianate architecture style buildings.